NCAR/climate-primer-water/doc/ch2_climatewater.rst

      -  Drought

-     -  Water quality issues (water temperature, water chemistry,
+     -  Water-quality issues (water temperature, water chemistry,
         sediment)

 .. dropdown:: What is reliable?

-    The “\ **what is reliable”** question recognizes that there are varying degrees of confidence in projected climate and climate-derived data.
-In understanding what is reliable you should think about the following:
+    The “\ **what is reliable”** question recognizes there are varying degrees of confidence in projected climate and climate-derived data.
+To understand what is reliable, you should consider the following:

     -  Balance reliability with relevancy